Welcome to Santa Barbara Home Designer

 Another way to add instant charm and a sense of history to your Spanish home design is to incorporate architectural salvage.

-When designing your own place, consider what it will cost to have a blacksmith hand forge scrolls and weld up your design.
+When designing your own place, consider what it will cost to have a blacksmith hand forge the elements of your design.

 Architectural salvage can often be considered a good deal.

-On this day, I purchased a section of vintage railing, and the General Contractor installed it for the homeowner.
+On this day I was purchasing a section of vintage railing.
+Later in the week the General Contractor installed it for the homeowner.

 Graceful arches, art niches, Old World plaster, barrel ceilings, wrought iron window grilles and railings, decorative plaster grilles, wide plank oak floors...

-These are some of the custom elements that go in to creating a custom home in Santa Barbara or Montecito.
+These are some of the custom elements that you can incorporate into your custom home in Santa Barbara and Montecito.

-A thickened wall or passageway is typically two walls framed next to one another, and you can decide how wide they will be.
+A thickened wall or passageway is typically two walls framed next to one another.
+You can decide how wide they will be.

 Plaster Decorative Elements: